joao-conde/advents-of-code/README.md

 Some years I don't finish during the advent due to time constraints, but once in a while I solve one problem of a past year.

-I started in 2017 but I plan on doing previous editions.

 ## Language used for each year

 | Year | Language   | Completion |